Buche de

 through frosting to simulate rough texture of bark.
 Snip pieces of

-angelica into leaf shapes and cut glace cherries in half to make log
+angelica into leaf shapes and cut glace cherries in half to make

 decorations.
-Keep cake refrigerated until serving; it is much easier
+Keep cake refrigerated until serving; it is much

 to slice when cold and firm.
-Before serving, surround cake with holly
+Before serving, surround cake with

 and cranberries.